sgudenkauf/oer-personal-distributed-application-lab/pdal/modules/en/level_2_MiddlewareAndApplicationDeployment/2050 Creating Your Own CA and Manually Distributing Certificates.md

 keyUsage = critical, digitalSignature, cRLSign, keyCertSign
 ```

-Extensions for CA certificates.
+Extensions for CA Certificates

-**basicConstraints = CA:true**: Makes it clear that this certificate is allowed to issue certificates.
+**basicConstraints = CA:true**: Clarifies that this certificate is allowed to issue certificates.

-**keyUsage**: Which actions are permitted with the key.
+**keyUsage**: Which actions are allowed with the key.

 #### [ v3_server ]